"Do not envy the Chaddamarians... though they

 In 1207 CY, the first sighting of Horde creatures occurred.
 The next year, dozens of these creatures were sighted.
 In 1209 CY, the first Horde hit.
 Several towns were attacked by a large group of these creatures.
 Various town militias patrolled the northern lands near the mouth of the peninsula and hunted the creatures down.
 From then on, each year, these creatures would come south, out of the peninsula.
 Each year, the town militias and King's Guard were harder pressed to hold them back.
 During this time, a religion formed from the fusion of six different faiths from Shidar and the south, was forming.
 This faith began to grow in favor among the commoners.
 These six combined faiths were known as the Chaddamar.

-In order to isolate the peninsula from the rest of the kingdom, King Kurnon ordered that a great wall be constructed over the entrance to the peninsula.
-Even with thousands of conscripted workers and dozens of wizards aiding with magic, the monumental construction would still take 50 years.
+In order to isolate the peninsula from the rest of the kingdom, King Kurnon II, son of the original King Kurnon, ordered that a great wall be constructed over the entrance to the peninsula.
+Even with thousands of conscripted workers and dozens of wizards aiding with magic, the monumental construction would still take many decades.
+Consruction began in 1212 CY.
 During the decades while the Wall was built, the Horde came every year.
 Each year it was larger and more dangerous.
 The people began turning to the priestesses of the Chaddamar to save them.
 Before the Wall was finished, the priests and the King were directly opposed.
-By 1242 CY, Chaddamar was the dominant religion throughout the east.
+By 1282 CY, Chaddamar was the dominant religion throughout the east.

-Her successor, High Priestess Yvrin, who took control of the Church in 1384 CY upon the death of Garreon, ordered the second wall be torn down just as it was nearing completion.
-The second wall was in the process of being dismantled when the Horde, now numbering in the millions, hit the original wall and overcame it.
-The Horde swept past and obliterated everything.
+The Queen died in 1384 CY as her wall, now known as Garreon's Wall, was nearing completion.
+Upon her death, Queen Garreon's eldest daughter, Princess Yvrin, rose to the throne and was crowned Queen.
+Upon assuming control, Queen Yvrin ordered the second wall be torn down just as it was nearing completion.
+Many priestess, nobles and other government officials protested.
+After several executions for heresy, the dismantling of the Wall began.
+Only a few weeks later, the Horde season began.
+The Horde, now numbering in the millions, hit the original wall (Kurnon's Wall) and overcame it.
+The Horde swept past that wall and obliterated everything in its path.
 Garreon's Wall, partially built and in the process of being taking down, saved the nation.
 It was hastily finished even as thousands of soldiers gave their lives protecting the nation.
 Many horde creatures got through.
 All were eventually killed, but the cost was high.
 These horrors were later studied and much was learned about the Horde.

 The nation now exists in a precarious state.
-The Horde is confined to the peninsula, now known as the Desolation of Shidar.
-Garreon's Wall, which is the largest architectural structure in the world, isolates the Desolation.
+The peninsula, now known as the Desolation of Shidar is a region filled with monsters.
+No one is allowed to enter the Desolation without permission from the Church.
+Garreon's Wall, which is the largest architectural structure in the world, completely isolates the Desolation.
 Each year, in the later summer, the Horde comes.
 The Wall and thousands of soldiers, keep the Horde at bay and keep the Chaddamar Theocracy safe.
+This stalemate has persisted for centuries.
+Tales of this great wall and the terrible monster filled land beyond have spread far and wide.

 In 2085 CY, a great plague swept through the Chaddamar Theocracy.
 The sick were rounded up and sent into exile on Lerobar Island.
 Plague camps were set up and later made into permanent communities.
 Over decades, Lerobar Island served the Church as a useful place to send any who opposed them, not just the sick.
 Dissidents, heretics and political prisoners all were sent to Lerobar.
 A revolt on Lerobar in 2247 led to a full rebellion in which the people of Lerobar threw of the shackles of the oppressive government.
 At the bloody battle of Shaker Bay, the Church was taught a hard lesson.
 The people of Lerobar obtained their freedom and grudging respect from the Church.
 Lerobar is now something of an oddity - not a separate nation, but certainly a fiercely independent province with ties to Chaddamar.

 As indicated by its official name, this nation is a true theocracy.
 It is a nation ruled completely by the Church.
-Priestesses and learned scholars rule beneath a Queen.
-The Queen has absolute power and is believed to be divine.
+A vast hierarchy of priestesses rule beneath the Queen.
+The Queen functions as the High Priestess of the Church and is the absolutely religious and political authority in the land.
+She rules with absolute power and is seen as the divine representative of the Gods.
 Her word is law.
 She is perfect.
 She is immortal.
 She is ageless and wields great power.
 To harm her is to defy the Chaddamar.
-The spirit of the Queen is immortal as she is reincarnated into her first daughter.
+The spirit of the Queen is immortal and, upon her death, is transferred by divine miracle into her first daughter.

 The legal system is intimately tied to the religion.
 Citizens of the state that walk that straight and narrow will find life easy.
 But offenses against the nation are, in effect, acts of heresy against the Church and are dealt with severely.
 Public flogging, maiming and all forms of torture and physical abuse are strictly prohibited by the belief of this Church.
-Therefore, heavy fines, imprisonment and banishment are used commonly.
+To violate the body is seen as a violation against Nature and the gods.
+Therefore, heavy fines, imprisonment, forced labor and banishment are used commonly.

 The female guards that guard the shrines and temples in the Chaddamar Theocracy highly proficient warriors - well trained and well armed.
 Their traditional weapon is a long staff with a metallic core running through the length of it.
 The head of this weapon is also metal.
 A central hand grip twists between two positions.
 When you twist the hand grip, it releases an electrical discharge down the barrel of the staff and into the head of the weapon.
 These weapons are non-magical and have a primitive battery - an acid filled reservoir.
 Guards are trained extensively in the use of this weapon - in releasing the electrical charge at the exact moment of contact with the enemy.
 The electrical discharge causes additional damage and creates a sudden numbing sensation that stuns the target momentarily.
 A fully charged stave is good for about 4 electrical discharges before it must be recharged.